 Treatment takes place in warm sanitized water whose temperature is usually between 28 – 32°C.

-The intended effects of hydrotherapy is to aid in the:
+The intended effects of hydrotherapy are to aid in the:

 - relief of pain